 As you create your world(s), do you consider events that could or have changed the trajectory of a civilization?
 Is there a moment in time or a stage of evolution that will later affect an entire continent to the point it “falls behind,” other civilizations?
 In other words, does your world have a Tsetse?

-This question is asked in a very broad sense as the theory of the impact of the Tsetse on Sub-Saharan Africa in the years leading up to 1000 CE and beyond is highly contentious.
-It does however serve well as a worldbuilding question.
+That question is to be asked in a very broad sense as the theory behind the impact of the TseTse on Sub-Saharan Africa in the years leading up to 1000 CE and beyond is highly contentious.
+It does, however, lend itself well as a worldbuilding question.

 My phrase above, concerning a continent or civilization falling behind other civilizations addresses technology only.
 Sub-Saharan Africa is full of rich and vibrant cultures that are as equal to one another as they are to the rest of the world.
 Technologically, Sub-Saharan Africa was on par with Europe and Asia up until about 1000 CE until new technologies came into use elsewhere.